Mageshwaran18/Interview_Prep/OOPS.md

 - What happens in a nested class ,when the inner class is declared as static ?

     - The inner class become independent of outer class.
 No need to create object for the outer class to access the inner class.
+- What is Singleton class ?

+    - Singleton class allows you to create only one object for the same class.

+    - No two objects of the same class are allowed

+## Inheritance

+- It is the mechanism in Java by which one class is allowed to inherit the features(fields and methods) of another class.
+In Java, Inheritance means creating new classes based on existing ones.

+#### Q/A :-

+- What are the things to be considered while inheriting ?

+    - While using the child class the parent class variable are need to be initialized

+    - Even though it's a child class the it can't inherit the private variables and methods

+- A child class reference variable can't point to the parent class object ?

+    - No , ```subclass obj = new parentclass()``` is not possible.Because the obj may not have all the properties of the child class.

+- The variables / methods which can be accessed is determined by the reference variable and not by the object it referring to ?

+    - Yes, the variable / method that can be accessed is determined by the reference variable

+### super

+- What are the use cases of super ?

+    - Used to access the constructor of the parent class from the child class

+    - Used to access the variables of the parent class from the child class

+- What are the considerations during the inheritance ?

+    - When the parent class have the parameterized constructors , then the repective arguments should be passed to the parent class constructor from the child class constructor during the object creation.

+    - If no parameterized constructor , then we don't want to anything because the child class calls the default constructor of the the parent class.

+- What is upcasting ?

+    - The process of converting the child class object to the parent class object is known as upcasting and it's possible in java.

+    - But downcast is not possible in java.

+- What are the types of inheritance available in java ?

+    - Single inheritance , Multilevel inheritance , Herarical inheritance , Hybrid inheritance ( Single + multiple ), Multiple inheritance

+    - Multiple inheritance is not possible in java.
+But can be implemented using interface

+- Can a class can be it's own super class ?

+    - No , it's not possible.

 ## Polymorphism